 Is Building Control Needed to Remove Chimney Breast?

-You will need to follow Part A of UK Building Regulations to make sure your structural works are compliant when removing a chimney.
+You will need to follow Part A of London Building Regulations to make sure your structural works are compliant when removing a chimney.
 This issue can either be dealt with by contacting your local authority and requesting a building control officer to be assigned to you or you can contact a licensed building inspector to handle it for you.

 The quickest way to get your paperwork in order is usually to hire an approved inspector.
 You’ll receive a certificate once the work is complete, no matter what route you’ve taken.
 This will provide you with proof that all legal requirements have been met.